T2LT Vertical Dipole

 • low radiation angle good for DX

-• no transformer required = efficient
+• no lossy transformer required = efficient

 • no radials = tiny footprint